-Ryan Herringa and his colleagues studied brain scans (prepared in Richard Davidson's lab) from 64 adolescents (30 of them female) who participated in the Wisconsin Study of Families and Work.
+Ryan Herringa and his colleagues studied brain scans (prepared in Richard Davidson's lab) from 64 adolescents (30 of them female), who participated in the Wisconsin Study of Families and Work.
 That study has followed these youth prenatally up to (most recently) age 18.
-The goal of the study (led by Herringa's collaborator Marilyn Essex) has been to identify social, psychological, and biological risk factors for child and adolescent mental health problems.
+The goal of the study (led by Herringa's collaborator, Marilyn Essex) has been to identify social, psychological, and biological risk factors for child and adolescent mental health problems.
 Experiences of adversity and maltreatment were assessed via the Childhood Trauma Questionnaire (CTQ), completed at age 18.
 The CTQ is a brief survey of six early traumatic experiences (death, divorce, violence, sexual abuse, illness, or other) and self-ratings of the impact of the traumas.

 In this week's Proceedings of the National Academy of Sciences, the research team reports associations between life traumas in childhood, internalizing symptoms associated with depression and anxiety, and connectivity between the brain regions known as the amygdala and the hippocampus.
 (The hippocampus is an important node in the brain’s fear network; it helps regulate fear responses by communicating with the amygdala and the brain's higher "thinking centers" in the prefrontal cortex.)

-The study demonstrates that negative childhood experiences may lead to altered connectivity in the brain’s fear circuitry—which, in turn, may lead to the development of internalizing symptoms such as depression and anxiety by late adolescence—especially in females.
+The study demonstrates that negative childhood experiences may lead to altered connectivity in the brain’s fear circuitry — which, in turn, may lead to the development of internalizing symptoms, such as depression and anxiety, by late adolescence — especially in females.
 "Childhood maltreatment experiences may lead to poorer communication between the hippocampus and prefrontal cortex in girls and boys, but poorer communication between the amygdala and prefrontal cortex in girls only," explains Herringa.
 "These brain changes, in turn, are associated with the development of anxiety and depression symptoms by late adolescence (age 18)."

-This finding suggests that both girls and boys develop impaired contextual regulation of fear due to poor communication between the hippocampus and prefrontal cortex.
+This finding suggests that both girls and boys develop an impaired contextual regulation of fear due to poor communication between the hippocampus and prefrontal cortex.
 "However, girls may experience a 'double hit' following maltreatment experiences [because of] a lower ability of the prefrontal cortex to inhibit fear through its direct connections with the amygdala," says Herringa.